Knowing what matters: A list of values

 Empathy: Understanding and sharing others' feelings

-Engagement: Being actively involved and present in activities
+Engagement: Being actively involved and present; dedication to promises, people, or causes

 Enthusiasm: Passionate interest and excitement